21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 In conclusion, Jinja is a way for us to create very long `suite.rc` files by looping over input parameters.
 :::

-I had to make the following changes to `suite.rc` to make the tutorial work.
+You will have to make the following changes to `suite.rc` to make the tutorial work.
 ```
 [jinja2:suite.rc]
     station="camborne", "heathrow", "shetland", "aldergrove","belmullet"